papiodesu/leptos_book/src/islands.md

 Rather than running the whole application and hydrating the view that it creates, this will hydrate each individual island, in order.

-In "app.rs」, in the 「shell」 functions, we’ll also need to add 「islands=true」 to the 「HydrationScripts" component:
+In "app.rs", in the "shell" functions, we’ll also need to add "islands=true" to the "HydrationScripts" component:

 ```rust
 <HydrationScripts options islands=true/>
 ```

-Okay, now fire up your "cargo leptos watch」 and go to [「http://localhost:3000"](http://localhost:3000) (or wherever).
+Okay, now fire up your "cargo leptos watch" and go to ["http://localhost:3000"](http://localhost:3000) (or wherever).

 Click the button, and...